 Benefits of Apples for Baby

-Apples are full of essential vitamins and minerals for baby.
+Apples are full of essential vitamins and minerals for your baby.

-- are a great source of the mineral boron, which is important for building strong bones and supporting brain function
+• contain the nonessential mineral boron, which is important for building strong bones and supporting brain function

 I recommend using a sweeter apple such a Pink Lady or McIntosh, but really can you use any apple you prefer or have on hand.